Kong/kong/README.md

 # Microservice & API Management Layer
 [![][kong-logo]][kong-url]

-Kong was created at [Mashape][mashape-url] to secure, manage and extend Microservices & APIs, while handling billions of requests per month.
+Kong was [created](http://stackshare.io/mashape/how-mashape-manages-over-15-000-apis-microservices) for the [Mashape Marketplace](https://www.mashape.com/#market) to secure, manage and extend Microservices & APIs, while handling billions of requests per month.
 Kong is powered by the battle-tested tech of **NGINX** with a focus on scalability, high performance & reliability.

 [Website](http://getkong.org) |
 [Documentation](http://getkong.org/docs) |